nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 ### Exposing container network (for MacOS)

-Docker for macOS does not expose container networks directly on the macOS host, for this we will use [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect), which lets you connect directly to Docker-for-Mac containers via IP address.
+Docker for macOS does not expose container networks directly on the MacOS host, for this we will use [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect), which lets you connect directly to Docker-for-Mac containers via IP address.
 You can install and start it with following command: